gongfarmer/janeway/PORTING.md

 The only other serious ruby implementation of jsonpath is [joshbuddy/jsonpath](https://github.com/joshbuddy/jsonpath), also known as the ruby gem "jsonpath".

 The jsonpath gem has been around since 2008 and was implemented at a time when there was not even a draft version of the standard.
+It is not compliant with the jsonpath RFC 9535, which was finalized much later in 2024.

-It has features that janeway does not, such as:
+The jsonpath gem has features that janeway does not, such as:

     * deletion of the values through jsonpath queries
     * handling of hashes with symbol keys
     * handling of nested objects responding to `#dig`, such as Structs